hituro/hituro-makes-macros/storylets/README.md

 > [!WARNING]
 > There are breaking changes between v1.4 and v1.5 that might affect a saved game created under the earlier version, if you are using Sequences.

+If you are using [T3LT](https://marketplace.visualstudio.com/items?itemName=cyrusfirheir.twee3-language-tools) with Visual Studio Code, Da Miech created a [YML macro description file you can use](mqbn.twee-config.yml).

 ## Storylets ##

 Storylets are a concept first introduced in Fallen London, and made popular in the Story Nexus engine that drove it.
 Rather than controlling a narrative with a fixed series of linked passages, storylets break gameplay into distinct segments, each with their own conditions for when they can appear.
 A classic example (for some reason) might be visiting a farm.
 Depending on the season you visit, different products might be for sale, or incidents happen.
 Each of those incidents (or indeed products) could be contained in a storylet whose two requirements are: